danitdrvc/Regex-to-DFA-Converter/README.md

 - `LexerError`: Invalid tokens or ambiguous strings
 - `ParserError`: Syntax errors in regex
 - Position tracking for precise error reporting

-## Acknowledgments

-- Based on the Berry-Sethi algorithm for direct DFA construction
-- Implements concepts from compiler design and formal language theory
-- Inspired by classic automata theory literature